transitorykris/kasm/README.md

 This is Kris's Assembler for the [K64](https://github.com/transitorykris/krisos).

+There is a companion 6502 emulator in the works called [k6502](https://github.com/transitorykris/k6502).

 ## Goals

  * Implement the WDC 6502 [instruction set](instructions.md) -- using the [WDC6502 datasheet](https://eater.net/datasheets/w65c02s.pdf)